../_images/Week_4.jpg

 Week 2.4: Data Management#

 In any research project, it is important to have a plan for how you will store and manage your data.
 Data Management is important to ensure that no research data is lost.
-It contributes to research results reproducibility.
-In some cases, (e.g., open science and open data) it also facilitates the reusability of the data in future projects.
-Besides research projects need to abide by research integrity principles, ethical requirements, and, in some cases, legal or institutional obligations.
-While it is good to publicly share data, not all data can always be shared.
+Good data management practices contribute to research results, reproducibility and reduce fraud.
+Research projects need to abide by research integrity principles, ethical requirements, and legal or institutional oversight obligations, and being able to review the data and it’s storage is key to that.
+In some cases, such as Open Science, good data management practices facilitates the reusability of the data in future projects.
+While it is good (and may be required) to publicly share data, not all data can always be shared.
 Your research data may be sensitive or legally protected requiring that the data remain private and secure.
-There may also be potential for patenting and copy rights, which means that not all data and code can be shared immediately but only after those procedures are finalized.
-This workshop will focus on these issues.
+There may also be potential for patenting and copyrights, which means that not all data and code can be shared immediately but only after those procedures are finalized.
+This workshop will focus on all these issues.

 This week we’ll focus on: